cobwebos/docs/articles/hdinsight/hadoop/apache-hadoop-hive-pig-udf-dotnet-csharp.md

     ```hiveql
     -- Uncomment the following if you are using Azure Storage
     -- add file wasb:///HiveCSharp.exe;
-    -- Uncomment the following if you are using Azure Data Lake Storage
+    -- Uncomment the following if you are using Azure Data Lake Storage Gen1
     -- add file adl:///HiveCSharp.exe;
+    -- Uncomment the following if you are using Azure Data Lake Storage Gen2
+    -- add file abfs:///HiveCSharp.exe;

     SELECT TRANSFORM (clientid, devicemake, devicemodel)
     USING 'HiveCSharp.exe' AS